ponylang/ponyc/README.md

 ### Linux Mint

-All steps to install Pony in Linux Mint are the same from Ubuntu, but you must use the Ubuntu package base (`trusty`, `xenial`, `bionic`) instead of the Linux Mint release.
+All steps to install Pony in Linux Mint are the same from Ubuntu, but you must use the Ubuntu package base (`xenial`, `bionic`) instead of the Linux Mint release.

 Install pre-requisites and add the correct `apt` repository: